Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 Set-AzureRmChildFoo -ResourceId <String> -Property1 <Type1> -Property2 <Type2> ... [-WhatIf] [-Confirm]
 ```

-The first parameter set has required `-ResourceGroupName`, `-ParentName` and `-Name` parameters, as well as required property parameters to set their values on the child resource.
+The first parameter set has required `-ResourceGroupName`, `-FooName` and `-Name` parameters, as well as required property parameters to set their values on the child resource.
 The second parameter set has a required `-FooObject` parameter, which allows the user to pipe the result of the parent resource's `Get-*` and `Set/Update-*` cmdlets to this cmdlet, as well as required property parameters.
 The third parameter set has a required `-InputObject` parameter, as well as optional property parameters that override the value of the property on the given object if provided.
 The fourth parameter set has a required `-ResourceIid` parameter, as well as required property parameters to set their values on the child resource.

 #### C# example